Renewable energy in Mexico: Current policies: protocols and initiatives

-A great deal of new and innovative techniques and ideas have been implemented globally.
-As countries on an international context gain momentum in the realms of green energy.
+A great deal of new and innovative techniques and ideas have been implemented globally as countries on an international context gain momentum in the realms of green energy.
 Mexico specifically gained major momentum for this shortly after the Rio Conference in 1992.
 The Rio Conference is also known as the Earth Summit.
 It is a rapidly growing conference, especially within the last 20 years.
-It is located was located in Brazil and included 172 number of government participants.
+It was located in Brazil and included 172 number of government participants.
 108 of these are at a head of state or government level.
 The Earth Summits goal is to transform the attitudes and minds of people, into a more global change focus for the future preservation of the world.
 One of the first major changes for renewable energy was that Mexico's public electricity service law was revised.
 The revision allowed the participation of private entities within the process of electricity generation.
 This change impacted “self-supply of electricity, co-generation (production of electricity from waste heat for self-supply), small electricity production (under 30 MW for sale to the national electric utility CFE), and independent power production for exclusive sale to CFE” as according to the International Energy Agency.
 In the past a total number of 4000 MN in permits have been awarded by Energy Regulatory Commission.
 These permits included bio-gas to electricity, small hydro, solar and wind farms.
 Furthermore, a grid connection contract for renewable energy was created in 2001.
 This in essence was a set of rules on detailing transmission charges relating to the transmitting or feeding in to the national grid.
 This change impacted solar, wind and small hydroelectric installations.
 It allowed for the grid to hold the amount of clean green energy to generate enough power to source energy during peak local times.

 Another implementation from Mexico's past was motion to establish service charges for the transmission of renewable electricity in 2003.
 This in essence was an issue to require the owners of transmissions to connect the generators under the same standard set of requirements and conditions.
 Which allowed for a standardized process and timeline for interconnecting them.
 More recently ratification of the IRENA Statue, a National Energy strategy was created throughout 2011/2012.
 This was joining the International Renewable Energy Agency and Mexico's own Ministry of Energy, where a collective agreement was to reduce coal demand by 62% and aim to generate 46% of total energy needed through renewable sources.
 While some of these are more within the last two decades, they are the laws and regulations that have formed Mexico's renewable energy to what it is today.
-These changes have allowed Mexico to rank number four globally for renewable energy.
+These changes allowed Mexico to rank number four globally for renewable energy.

+In 2025, Mexico required that new solar and wind facilities must include 30% batteries, equivalent to 3 hours of power production.